JoshHughes-Dev/EzNews/README.md

 # Features

 - Paged data with states for loading / error / next page loading / next page error.
+- Lazy list and image loading.
+- "Jump to top" button control.
 - Filter controls for news categories and for country.
 - Light/Dark Compose theming and custom typography.
+- Simple navigation between the "news feed" screen and a "about" screen

 ## Filters